 - High-security environments: The truly customisable and dedicated nature of a bare metal server is ideal in situations where a business may be processing highly sensitive data or information.

-- High-performance computing: Bare metal servers allow for maximum performance in use cases like artificial intelligence or machine learning.
+- High-performance computing: Bare metal servers allow for maximum performance, which is important for organisations using artificial intelligence or machine learning.

 What are the benefits of using a bare metal server?